kubernetes-sigs/cluster-api-provider-vsphere/docs/ova/README.md

 ## Usage

-The build process is controlled from a central script, `build.sh`.
+The build process is controlled from a central script, `build-ova.sh`.
 This script launches the build docker container and controls our provisioning and ova extraction through `make`.